 SashaA girl Hero meets in a quest and rescues from some monsters.

-- Ascended Extra: She's an optional party member in Second Coming.
+- Ascended Extra: She's an optional party member in Second Coming and Hero's wife as well as Yusha's mother.

 - Easy Amnesia: At first in the sequel, due to being asleep for almost 900 years.
 But seeing Hero brings everything back to her.